 Finally, a script shouldn’t be followed to the dot, or agents might lose their capacity to improvise and be flexible.
 Instead, a script is a tool that can help greatly if applied correctly.

 Reduce hotel call center mistakes

-Don’t forget to review your call center key metrics to find out how the service quality is going or how many calls are being converted to bookings, etc.
+Don’t forget to review your call center key metrics to find out how the quality of service is going or how many calls are being converted to bookings, etc.

 Small-yet-strategic changes can make a huge difference in the total revenue coming from your call center.
-Surely, you’re bound to notice a boost in customer satisfaction and get more direct sales.
+Surely, you’re bound to notice a boost in client satisfaction and get more direct sales.

-📺 Watch our Webinar [How to Turn Callers Into Bookers] and see valuable insights from three specialists on the subject!
+Watch our Webinar and see valuable insights from three specialists on the subject!